 Child Care Planning and Advisory Council (CPAC)

 “The San Francisco Child Care Planning and Advisory Council (CPAC) is the state-mandated Local Planning Council (LPC), established to provide a forum for the identification of local priorities for child care and early education, and the development of policies to meet these needs.”
-The CPAC website is currently under construction.
+Check out CPAC’s website here.

 Information for upcoming CPAC meetings, including committee meetings, is listed on the SFCCPA events calendar.
 CPAC General Meetings are held the 2nd Wednesday of the month from 9-11 AM.
 Find out more here.